ItalyPaleAle/svelte-spa-router/UPGRADING.md

 # Upgrading instructions

+## Upgrading to 4.x

+When upgrading from svelte-spa-router 3.x to 4.x, please note the following breaking changes:

+### Works with Svelte 4

+svelte-spa-router 4.x is designed to work with Svelte 4.

 ## Upgrading to 3.x

 When upgrading from svelte-spa-router 2.x to 3.x, please note the following breaking changes: